-Modeling of HET plasma physics has been the subject of ongoing research.
-Accurate models of HET thrusters can improve understanding of HET performance and lifetime, and aid development of more advanced, higher
+Modeling of HET plasma physics has been the subject of ongoing research [12-15].
+Accurate models of HET thrusters can improve understanding of HET performance and lifetime, and aid development of more advanced, higher efficiency, and longer life designs.
+Many current HET efforts are focused on developing and benchmarking models that integrate the important role of surface properties of the annular channel that contains the plasma discharge [16, 17].
+Wall-effects play an important role in both the lifetime and overall performance of the thruster.
+Properties of the channel wall can affect secondary electron emission (SEE), anomalous electron transport, and near-wall conductivity, thereby altering HET performance [6, 18-20].

-Distribution A: approved for public release; distribution unlimited.
-PA number 11012 efficiency, and longer life designs.
-Many current HET efforts are focused on developing and benchmarking models that integrate the important role of surface properties of the annular channel that contains the plasma discharge. ^{5,6} Wall-effects play an important role in both the lifetime and overall performance of the thruster.
-Properties of the channel wall can affect secondary electron emission (SEE), anomalous electron transport, and near-wall conductivity, thereby altering HET performance.
-7-10 Further, wall properties are an important factor in the sputter erosion processes that are known to limit thruster lifetime.
-11-14 Current HET models do not integrate a realistic wall microstructure, but instead rely on sputter yield or SEE coefficients derived from idealized material tests. ^{2,6,15} Our results presented below show that the surface properties inside the HET can be very different from those of a pristine test sample.
+Further, wall properties are an important factor in the sputter erosion processes that are known to limit thruster lifetime [21-24].
+Current HET models do not integrate a realistic wall microstructure, but instead rely on sputter yield or SEE coefficients derived from idealized material tests [13, 17, 25].
+Our results show that the surface properties inside the HET can be very different from those of a pristine test sample.
 Better understanding of the properties of the HET channel surface is required to produce accurate models of the near-wall physics within the HET channel.